Smithsonian Tropical Research Institute: Purpose

 STRI's research facilities allow staff scientists, fellows and visiting scientists to achieve their research objectives.
 Most of STRI's staff scientists reside in the tropics and are encouraged to pursue their own research priorities without geographic limitations.
 The continuity of their long-term programs enables in-depth investigations that attract an elite group of fellows and visitors.
 Active support for fellows and visitors leverages resources further and attracts more than 1,200 scientists to STRI each year.

 Academic programs

-STRI hosts 10-15 university field courses every year.
-Participating universities include Princeton, McGill, Northeastern, Wisconsin Green Bay, Yale, Harvard, Ohio State, Arizona State, Marquette, Texas A&M Butler, Cambridge, Dartmouth College and University of Vermont.
+STRI hosts 10–15 university field courses every year.
+Participating universities include Princeton, McGill, Northeastern, Wisconsin Green Bay, Yale, Harvard, Ohio State, Arizona State, Marquette, Texas A&M Butler, Cambridge, Dartmouth College, University of Vermont and Southern Illinois.
 STRI also runs an intensive field course for Panamanian and Central American undergraduates.
 Since 1965, STRI has supported some 5,500 fellows and interns of various academic levels, from undergraduate, master and PhD students, to postdoctoral and senior researchers.